Used Newie, our AI search tool in the docs? Take a 2-minute survey to rate your experience!

 Introduction

-• The environment(s) you would like to have enabled (generally “Staging”, and/or “Production”).
+• The environment(s) you would like to have enabled (Staging, and/or Production).

-• The specific countries you would like to Clientel within.
+• The specific countries you would like to Clientel with.

 Country